R is for reflective surfaces.

 And reflections?
 A mere trick of light, yet there’s something mystical about the doubling up of an object.
 Think of eternal mirrors.
 In me, at least, they inspire headache-inducing thoughts about time and the universe.

-In a picture of a reflection, without context, there’s no difference between the reflection of an object versus the object itself, unless the reflective surface brings about a change in perspective.
-It’s true that many factors can cause a perspective change, such as, distance, texture or shape.
+In a picture of a reflection, without context, there’s no difference between the reflection of an object versus the object itself.
+Isn’t that bursting to be a metaphor about perception?
+It’s true that the reflective surface can bring a change in perspective through a variety of factors, such as distance, texture or shape, which would compound the metaphor further, whatever it might be.

 If only it were that easy to change perspective and draw conclusions during self-reflection too.